MagnivOrg/magniv-docs/docs/tutorials/github-scraper.md

             break
 ```

-## Task 3: Cleaning Up
+## Task 3: Saving to Postgres

-The third Magniv task cleans up the profiles from the `finished_profiles` Redis set and adds them to a Postgres DB.
+The third Magniv task cleans up the profiles from the `finished_profiles` Redis set and saves them to a Postgres database.

 ```python
 @task(